 Project Description Existing Conditions Source Contributions for Waterfront Site Preparation or Remediation Assistance with grading, embankment and compaction, and erosion control on the entire site.
 Address localized hot spots or other potential brownfield issues on the site in coordination with development.
 This will help remediate existing contamination and make the site more marketable to developers A large portion of the waterfront site is zoned heavy industrial or light industrial with some environmental contamination.
 Waterfront Framework Plan Site Preparation and Infrastructure Loans or Grants Provide site-specific preparation, infrastructure, or development assistance (e.g. land assembly, SDC/permit write down, utility relocation, pre-development assistance, etc.) to encourage new development in the URA.
 There are several commercial corridors and industrial portions of the Area with vacant and underutilized sites that could attract a new user with adequate site preparation and infrastructure investment.
-Framework Plan Waterfront Utilities and Stormwater Infrastructure Phase 1 Install sewer facilities for new development, including force mains, gravity sewer lines, and two pump stations.
+Waterfront Framework Plan Waterfront Utilities and Stormwater Infrastructure Phase 1 Install sewer facilities for new development, including force mains, gravity sewer lines, and two pump stations.
 Install stormwater facilities in phases, including pipes and bioretention facilities.
 Install pipes and fire hydrants to service new development.
 Install underground electrical power, gas, and communications utilities in coordination with new development.
 This will prepare the area for redevelopment.
 There are no utilities or stormwater infrastructure on the Veneer Property.
-Waterfront Framework Plan Waterfront Utilities and Stormwater Infrastructure Phase 2 Install second phase of sewer and stormwater facilities to service new development.
-This includes force mains, gravity sewer lines, and two pump stations.
-Install stormwater facilities, including pipes and bioretention facilities.
-Install pipes and fire hydrants to service new development.
-Install underground electrical power, gas, and communications utilities in coordination with new development.
-This will prepare the area for redevelopment.
-There are no utilities or stormwater infrastructure on the Veneer Property.
+Waterfront Framework Plan Waterfront Utilities and Stormwater Infrastructure Phase 2 , , , , , , , , , , , , , , , , , , , , There are no utilities or stormwater infrastructure on the Veneer Property.
 Waterfront Framework Plan